cloud-barista/cb-larva/poc-cb-net/README.md

 </p>

 Currently, we are focusing on R&D for **cb-subnet** among cb-network components. cb-dns and cb-loadbalancer will be added.
-**cb-subnet** performs creating a common network for multiple VMs and supports communication among VMs.
+**cb-subnet** performs creating a common network for multiple VMs and supports communication between VMs.

 ## Getting started with cb-network Server
 ### Prerequisites